Phuire-Research/Stratimux/HigherOrderConceptualComposition.md

 - **Logical programming** capabilities in practical applications
 - **Complete architectural paradigm** for modern software development

-The Stratideck system doesn't just implement Higher Order Functional Composition—it proves its theoretical foundations and practical viability, establishing a new paradigm for software architecture.
+The Stratideck system doesn't just implement Higher Order Conceptual Composition—it proves its theoretical foundations and practical viability, establishing a new paradigm for software architecture.